Robust Semiparametric Inference for Bayesian Additive Regression Trees: Introduction

 To adjust for the bias in the BvM statement, we propose a posterior correction approach based on pilot estimators for the propensity score and the conditional mean functions.
 As a technical device, we rely on sample splitting for the pilot estimation, in line with the recent double machine learning (DML) literature \citep{ChernozhukovNeweySingh2020a}.
 In doing so, our method differs from the proposal of \cite{yiu2023corrected}, which places a prior on the propensity score or estimates it within a one-step posterior correction.
 In contrast to their BvM results (given in their Theorems 3 and 5), we do not impose Donsker conditions in our paper.
 This is possible because our additional posterior correction removes the bias term in non-Donsker regimes for the mean response.
 Such an adjustment is crucial for BART, which builds on non-smooth base learners and thereby only adapts to conditional mean functions that are Lipschitz smooth \citep{rockova2020posterior}.
 As a result, the Donsker requirement is particularly stringent with multi-dimensional covariates.
 Our proposed robust BART (RoBART) achieves the BvM under more flexible smoothness conditions: the lack of smoothness of conditional mean functions can be compensated by high regularity of the propensity score.

-Monte Carlo simulation results demonstrate that our RoBART method achieves greater robustness than conventional BART while maintaining competitive credible interval lengths.
+Monte Carlo simulation results show that RoBART improves robustness over conventional BART while maintaining competitive credible interval lengths.
 Our method also shows finite-sample advantage over the one-step posterior correction.
-With increasing complexity of the underlying conditional mean and propensity score functions, one-step posterior correction is not sufficient to address the under coverage of BART.
+With increasing complexity of the underlying conditional mean and propensity score functions, one-step posterior correction is not sufficient to address the undercoverage of BART.
 By contrast, incorporating the additional debiasing term into the BART posterior allows our robust BART approach to achieve improved bias and coverage performance in complex model designs, without sacrificing estimation precision.
 We also showcase the practicality of our method by a real-data application. \\

-\textit{Related literature} Our work is most closely related to active research areas.
+\textit{Related literature.} Our work is most closely related to active research areas.
 There has been considerable interest in developing semiparametric Bayesian inference that deviates from the plug-in principle. \cite{ray2020causal} pioneered the use of data-dependent priors to weaken the regularity conditions on the propensity score, for which they coined the term \textit{single robustness}.
 Maintaining the same prior construction, \cite{BLY2022} introduce an additional debiasing step that allows for double robustness.
 This is further extended to the popular difference-in-differences design by \cite{BLY2024}.
 In this paper, we start from a different perspective by examining the one-step posterior of \cite{yiu2023corrected} and establish its asymptotic equivalence with the prior adjusted method.
 More importantly, we conduct another posterior bias correction to remove the bias term $b_{0,\eta}$.
-These are designed to the relax the Donsker property of the conditional mean, which is required by \cite{yiu2023corrected}, but it is not met for the BART with high-dimensional covariates and nonadditive functions.\\
+These are designed to the relax the Donsker property of the conditional mean, which is required by \cite{yiu2023corrected}, but it is not met for the BART with high-dimensional covariates and nonadditive functions.